giampierosalvi/NyATools/README.md

 2) run `python CompareNyAExports.py export2018-03-14_2040.xlsx export2018-03-15_1030.xlsx diff2018-03-15_1030.xlsx`

 Again, you can now add the rows in `diff2018-03-15_1030.xlsx` into your working document, and fix the personal numbers that changed in the meantime by hand.

+### Notes:
+* The extra complication in the script with personal numbers is due to the fact that NyA does not export application numbers.
+If we manage to convince the NyA developers to include the application number in the exports, we can greately simplify the script.
+We could also remove personal numbers and names, making the resulting local file anonymous.